phanich004/Soccer-2vs2/README.md

-# Soccer Agents with A2C Implementation
+# Soccer Agents with PPO Implementation

 This repository contains reinforcement learning agents trained for a Unity ML-Agents soccer simulation using the Advantage Actor-Critic (A2C) algorithm.
 The provided Unity environment, `SoccerTwos.app`, simulates a 2v2 soccer scenario.